michaelchisari/vmd/README.md

 **Documentation**

-VMD's documentation is outputted to the console upon load.
+VMD's documentation is outputted to the browser console upon load.

-**Notes**
+**Important**

 Star/watch this repo in case the embed URL changes.

-VMD embeds jQuery and Velocity; you do not need to load them beforehand.
+VMD includes jQuery and Velocity; you do not need to load them beforehand.

 VMD is not distributed beyond its minified form since this repo is for bug reports only, not PR's or feature suggestions.